 Clear Creek R.D. web site

-WHEN TO CLIMBLate spring to Early Winter, depending on snow conditions.
+Late Spring to early Winter, depending on snow conditions.

 There are no National Forest Campgrounds in the area, but car camping is allowed at the Bakerville Exit and Herman Gulch parking lot.